leorejwan/arkiq-docs/docs/index.md

 ### IQSL

-This device has two parts: the leak sensor, that it's also a transmitter.
-If connected to a headphone jack, it can extend the Leak detection probs, or can also receive information from the **Toilet Sensor**
+This device is in the same time a **Leak Sensor** and a **Transmitter**:

+1. Leak Sensor: detects leak using its probs (Similar to IQWL devices).

+2. Transmitter: it's possible to connect a headphone jack wth two functionalities:

+* Extends Leak Sensor capacity.
+Another device can be connected to the IQSL that detects Water Leaks.
+So, using the Headphone Jack, the other device will let the IQSL know that there is an external Leak. **Attribute externalLeakDetectionEnabled = TRUE to extend the Leak Detection to the headphone jack.
+Attribute externalLeakDetected = TRUE if the extensor detects leak.**

+* Connect a Toilet Sensor.
+The Toilet Sensor is a device that can be connected directly on a Toilet Pipe and it will give information about flushes and water usage.
+It can be connected using the Headphone Jack and will send toilet information to the transmitter. **attribute externalLeakDetected = FALSE to make Toilet Sensor works.**

-**By default at arkIQ, all IQSL is connected to a Toilet Sensor**
+**The platform need to show if the IQSL is connected to a Leak Sensor, or to a Toilet Sensor, or if there's no headphone jack connected**

 **1- Heartbeat Packet (fPort = 0x01)**
 Attributes: